Opinion: Frank Capra's masterpiece remains a Christmas classic because the film still speaks to many to us at this time of year

 It’s a Wonderful Life was the first film that Capra and Stewart made upon their return to Hollywood after the war, an experience which had profoundly affected both men.
 Capra had worked as a propaganda documentarian for the US War Department and had seen much evidence of the horrors of war.
-Stewart had flown several missions as a fighter pilot in Europe, returning to acting disillusioned and suffering badly from post-traumatic stress disorder.
+Stewart had flown several missions as a bomber pilot in Europe, returning to acting disillusioned and suffering badly from post-traumatic stress disorder.

 With few other offers forthcoming, he took the role of George Bailey and his fragile mental state would lend his performance real authenticity as he, like George, struggled with his inner demons.
 Meanwhile, behind the camera, Capra fell out with his writers and composer, the shoot fell behind schedule and the budget rose alarmingly.
 It was not a wonderful film production.